ProfessorBone/Professor-Bone-Lab/AI Agent Build Guide.md

    Specify your agent's environment explicitly before coding.
 This ensures the tools and logic you build match its real operating context.
 2. **Design input/output schema** (Pydantic/JSON).
 3. **Write system prompt** with rules and tone.
+   - **For simple single-tool agents:** Use Appendix A1 (Compact System Prompt) as your starting template.
+   - **For agents with tools/state or when complexity grows:** Use the modular blocks approach in "System Prompt Architecture: Modular Prompt Blocks + State Integration" section and reference Appendix A1b (Modular System Prompt Template).
+   - **Note:** Appendix A1 is sufficient for Tier 0/Tier 1 baseline, but A1b is recommended when tool/state complexity increases.
 4. **Implement one tool** with strict type validation.
 5. **Build ground-truth examples** for testing.
 6. **Run inference**, validate JSON, retry once if needed.